Dr. Oz’s Ultimate Pancake Test + Stedman Graham’s Life Advice | Dr. Oz | S10 | Ep 139 | Full Episode

 That's right.

-And there's no question I wouldn't have been in prison in that system because I have so much rage and anger.
+And there's no question I would have been imprisoned in that system because I had so much rage and anger.

 And if you know anything about anger, anger always destroys.